enzodipasquale/combinatorial-choice-estimation/README.md

 # BundleChoice

-A Python toolkit for estimating discrete choice models when agents select bundles of items rather than single alternatives.
-Handles the case where you observe choices and want to recover preference parameters—think firms choosing export destinations, bidders selecting spectrum licenses, or consumers picking product portfolios.
+Estimate discrete choice models when agents pick bundles instead of single items.
+Firms don't just export to one country—they export to many.
+Bidders don't buy one spectrum license—they buy portfolios.
+This handles that.

-## The problem
+The core problem: you observe bundle choices, you want to recover the utility parameters that rationalize them.
+Standard revealed preference estimation but for combinatorial choice sets.

-Standard discrete choice works when people pick one thing.
-But many decisions involve selecting multiple items simultaneously.
-The challenge: given observed bundle choices, estimate the underlying utility parameters that rationalize those choices.
+## Why this is hard

-This is hard because:
+The choice set explodes.
+With 50 items, there are 2^50 possible bundles.
+You can't enumerate them.
+So estimation requires:
-- The choice set grows exponentially with the number of items
+- Solving an optimization problem per agent per iteration
-- You need to solve an optimization problem for each agent at each iteration
+- Checking rationality constraints you can't write down explicitly
-- Estimation requires checking rationality constraints across all possible bundles
+- Distributing computation because it's slow

-BundleChoice solves this using row generation (fast, needs Gurobi) or ellipsoid methods (slower, Gurobi-free), with MPI parallelization across agents.
+BundleChoice does row generation (fast, needs Gurobi) or ellipsoid method (slower, no Gurobi needed), parallelized with MPI.

-## Installation
+## Install

 ```bash
 git clone https://github.com/enzodipasquale/combinatorial-choice-estimation